sam-shridhar1950f/cs3110-proj-ml/README.md

-# CS3110 Project: Machine Learning
+# CS3110 Project

-Welcome to our machine learning project for CS3110!
+Welcome to our Five Nights at Freddy's project for CS3110!
 This document serves as a guide for setting up and using the tools and programs associated with our project.

 ## Team Members
 - **Samarth (Sam) Shridhar**